quicwg/wg-materials/ietf114/minutes.md

 HTTP/3 is an RFC, yay! **applause**

 **Martin Duke (MD)**: Agenda bash.
 Lucas and MD have draft about putting QUIC in alt-svc records.
 Will be discussed in HTTPBIS today (strip down alt-svc to not have parameters).
-Upshot for this WG: probably strip down to just service B and the place where service B stuff lives will be in the QUIC wg.
+Upshot for this WG: probably strip down to just SVCB and the place where SVCB stuff lives will be in the QUIC wg.
 So look for that and call for adoption relatively early.

 ## WG Items